pszkotak/openthread/examples/platforms/nrf52811/README.md

 # OpenThread on nRF52811 Example

-This directory contains example platform drivers for Nordic Semiconductor nRF52811 SoC
+This directory contains example platform drivers for Nordic Semiconductor nRF52811 SoC.
+This SoC is ment to be used in simple rx-off-when-idle applications or in the Host / 802.15.4 Controller configuration in which the full OpenThread stack is running on the Host Processor and nRF52811 acts as a IEEE 802.15.4 radio running minimal OpenThread implementation allowing for communication between Host Processor and nRF52811.
+This firmware variant will be refered as RCP (Radio Co-Processor), NCP-Radio or simply radio-only in further part of this documentation.

 This example platform is under development.